-I received a copy of this book from the publicist in exchange for an honest review.
+I received a copy of this book from the publisher in exchange for an honest review.
 All thoughts and opinions expressed here are my own.
-I’m a sucker for poetry and metaphorical writing.
-I’ve had Flèche on my TBR ever since it first released and was convinced further when it was longlisted for the International…… Continue reading Blog tour: Flèche by Mary Jean Chan
+We all know I’m a huge fan of historical fiction and drama centered on war-time workforces.
+The Cotton Spinner is set not during a war, but the industrial revolution, but…… Continue reading Blog tour: The Cotton Spinner by Libby Ashworth